One of the most important distinctions between proxy services is the difference between public and private proxies.

 Public proxies or “open proxies” are usually advertised as free services.
-Public proxy servers come with a number of risks, most importantly your security and browser performance.
-The IP address you are assigned typically does not last for long, which may affect your browsing experience, and they can crash frequently if they are not set up to handle a high volume of activity.
+Public proxy servers come with a number of risks, most importantly, your security and browser performance.
+The IP address you are assigned typically does not last for long, which may affect your browsing experience, and they frequently crash if not set up to handle a high volume of activity.

-Hackers and bad actors can use free proxy services to harvest unused bandwidth from other computers on the network, essentially turning it into a botnet, or run “man in the middle” attacks to infiltrate other networks.
+Hackers and bad actors can use free proxy services to harvest unused bandwidth from other computers on the network, essentially turning it into a botnet, or run ‘man in the middle’ attacks to infiltrate other networks.
 The administrator of the network may even sell your email address, which will result in increased spam to your inbox.

-Secure private proxies usually offer much greater bandwidth than public proxies, and users can typically request a refreshed IP address after a period of time.
+Secure private proxies usually offer much greater bandwidth than public proxies, and users can typically request a refreshed IP address after some time.
 Private proxies have significant advantages in security, anonymity, performance, and more when compared to a public or shared proxy.

-Proxies come in many different forms, and the ideal proxy server often depends on the user’s need.
+Private proxies come in many different forms, and the ideal proxy server often depends on the user’s need.